North Woolwich: Transport

 The King George V DLR station is North Woolwich's principal public transport asset, offering direct links to the City, Canary Wharf (via Poplar), Stratford and Woolwich.

 The extension of the Docklands Light Railway to the area opened in December 2005.
 Until 2009, this terminated at King George V; a further extension under the river to Woolwich Arsenal opened in 2009.

 The disused North Woolwich railway station, which was closed in preparation for future transport developments which will use sections of the line, is situated adjacent to the ferry terminal.
 This situation means that North Woolwich now sports two old station buildings.
 The closed North London Line station is adjacent to an earlier station which closed in 1979; this housed the Old Station Museum from 1984 until it closed in 2008, which was devoted to the history of the Great Eastern and London and North Eastern railways.

-North Woolwich is also linked to Woolwich, to its south, by the Woolwich Free Ferry (which connects the North and South Circulars) and the Woolwich foot tunnel.
+North Woolwich is also linked to Woolwich, to its south, by the Woolwich Free Ferry (which connects the North Circular and South Circular roads) and the Woolwich foot tunnel.

+North Woolwich is served by London Buses routes 473, 474 and SL2 which provide connections to Stratford, Canning Town, Beckton, Manor Park, Barking, Ilford and Walthamstow.